alizsoos/aliz-archive-project/README.md

 <img src="https://github.com/alizsoos/aliz-archive-project/blob/master/Documentation/img/cosmic%20paper%20illustrations.png">

 ## Transcoding No. 4
-### Transcoding 3 explores the illustrative typography within the Cosmic Paper magazines and how they interact with each other by making a big collage of them.
+### Transcoding 4 explores the illustrative typography within the Cosmic Paper magazines and how they interact with each other by making a big collage of them.
 <img src="https://github.com/alizsoos/aliz-archive-project/blob/master/Documentation/img/cosmic%20paper%20illustrative%20typo.png">

+## Transcoding No. 5
+### Transcoding 5 what is the meaning behind symbols, that are being utilised so much throughout the pages?
+What do the selected symbols/symbolic illustrations from the Cosmic Papers mean by using images to search through different search engines such as Google Images.